 It’s normal to have questions and concerns about body image and sexuality.
 You may have unexpected feelings from the changes to your body from surgery or treatment.
 This is different for everyone.
 If you can talk about these feelings with your partner, family, and friends, you’ll feel less alone when dealing with these changes.

 - Someone in your community who you can trust

 A breast prosthesis is a removable breast form that fits in your bra cup.
+It is designed to look, weigh, and move like a natural breast.
 A prosthesis can be used with or without a specially formed pocket inside your bra.

 Images courtesy of Healthwise®.

 The decision to use a breast prosthesis is very personal.
 It’s based on your feelings, needs, and lifestyle.
 You may choose to always wear a prosthesis.
 Or you may choose to wear one while you’re deciding about or waiting for breast reconstruction surgery.
 It’s your choice whether or not to use a breast prosthesis or have reconstructive surgery.
 You’re free to change your mind.

 When you wear a properly fitted prosthesis, your balance and posture are supported.
 This can help prevent back and neck problems after you have had a breast removed.
 Your prosthesis also prevents your bra from sliding up and gives a natural shape to your clothing.

 A temporary (transitional) prosthesis is a soft light-form (fluffy or foamy) that you can secure inside your clothes or wear inside your bra.
 People often use these for the first 8 to 12 weeks after surgery until their incision is well healed.
 At that time you can be fitted for a long-term (permanent) prosthesis.
 You may be able to get a transitional prosthesis for free.
 Talk to your healthcare team about where to get one.

 Long-term (permanent) prosthesis